-arship is a scholarship designed to assist with vocational study/training and is awarded on the basis of need, academic performance, leadership, and other personal factors.
+Altrusa International Scholarship is a scholarship designed to assist with vocational study/training and is awarded on the basis of need, academic performance, leadership, and other personal factors.
 Contact Altrusa International at PO Box 243 in Tucumcari for further information.